zmarmcmillan/javascript-bits/README.md

-Add quantization support to TensorFlow.js converter (#7008)
+Add https://youtu.be/YDXKa1EljmU and https://youtu.be/5BO0Il_YYAg to Docs (#8958)